 Coaching and mentoring are commonly used by businesses to enhance employee performance and facilitate smooth transitions into new roles.

-Another Research states that 70% of people who receive coaching report improved work performance, whereas 86% of companies report that they recouped their investment in coaching and more.
+According to Harvard Business Review, 90% of employees with a career mentor are happy at work.
+The Institute of Coaching found that 70% of people who receive coaching report improved work performance and 86% of companies say that they recouped their investment in coaching.

 What is coaching?